Domenico Papalia

-Domenico Papalia (born 18 April 1945), also known as Micu, is an Italian criminal and a member of the 'Ndrangheta, a Mafia-type criminal organisation in Calabria.
+Domenico Papalia (18 April 1945 – 26 August 2026), also known as Micu, was an Italian criminal and a member of the 'Ndrangheta, a Mafia-type criminal organisation in Calabria.

 Alongside his brothers Antonio and Rocco, Domenico became a key figure in the expansion of the 'Ndrangheta from Calabria to Northern Italy during the 1970s, particularly in Milan and Lombardy as a whole.
-He also holds the rank of mammasantissima, one of the highest ranks in the 'Ndrangheta.
+He also held the rank of mammasantissima, one of the highest ranks in the 'Ndrangheta.